-Image and Text contributed by Juhi Pande, Mumbai
+Image and Narrative contributed by Juhi Pande, UK / Mumbai

 This particular photograph was taken in Etawah, Uttar Pradesh in 1977.
 My mother (right) had finished her graduation and was teaching in a school.
 My masi, the bike rider, (mother’s sister) was in her 12th standard.
 They lived in Etawah, a town by the river Yamuna, with their father, Dr. Krishna Kumar, a Chief Medical Officer.

 My maternal grandmother, also Dr. Krishna Kumar (yes, they shared the same name) at that time was incharge of the Dufferin Hospital in Raibarreily and they had all come on holiday to Etawah.
 There used to be a local mela (fair) every year, which the entire city would attend, because that’s what you do when you’re in Etawah.
 There were food stalls and rides and balloon & air gun shooting galleries.
 And then there was this photostudio where one could take dashing, avant-garde photographs.
 So, of course Soma & Rashmi climbed aboard this cardboard bike and posed.
 I can almost hear Rashmi’s laughter once the picture was developed.
 I feel you cannot entirely be pretty unless you are a bit silly.